An Immense World (Young Readers Edition)

 The world is so much BIGGER and more "immense" than we humans experience it.
 We can only see so many colors, we can only feel so many sensations, and there are some senses we can't access at all.

 Exploring the amazing ways animals perceive the world is an excellent way to help understand the world itself.
-And this young readers adaptation of the mega-bestseller AN IMMENSE WORLD is perfect for curious kids and their families.
-Sure to capture young listeners' interest it is filled amazing animal facts and stunning full-color illustrations.
+And this young listeners adaptation of the mega-bestseller An Immense World is perfect for curious kids and their families.
+Sure to capture young listeners' interest, it is filled with amazing animal facts.

 Along the way are tons of amazing animals facts: Did you know that leopard pee smells like popcorn?
 That there is a special kind of shrimp whose punches are faster than a bullet?
 That it's important to take your dog for dedicated "smell walks?"
 Want to know the real reason zebras have stripes? (hint: it's not for camouflage)?
-Pick up this enthralling and enormously entertaining book to find out!
+Listen to this enthralling and enormously entertaining audiobook to find out!

 A Junior Library Guild Gold Standard Selection